 These are the cutest Easter cookies!
 A classic bunny shaped sugar cookie, frosted with royal icing and a tiny buttercream tail.
 These will be a hit for any spring brunch!

-These bunnies will hop right off the plate into your mouth!
+These Easter cookies will hop right off the plate into your mouth!
 They are the sweetest little bunny bottom cookies that are perfect for spring and Easter!
-We use my all time favorite sugar cookie recipe and an easy royal icing and my kids go crazy over these!
+Check out all of our best cookie recipes.

 For the shape, I ordered this adorable long ear, bunny cookie cutter to make the bunny shapes.

 How to Make Easter Bunny Sugar Cookies